amartya21/CMSC389N/JavaScript.md

 ## Global Objects

-- Window: first thing that gets loaded into the browser (properties like length, innerWidth, innerHeight, name)
+- window: first thing that gets loaded into the browser (properties like length, innerWidth, innerHeight, name)
-- Document: loaded inside the window object (properties like title, URL, cookie)
+- document: loaded inside the window object (properties like title, URL, cookie)

 ## DOM

-- Document Object Model: tree-like structure representing the page where HTML elements are nodes
+- document Object Model: tree-like structure representing the page where HTML elements are nodes

 ## Arrays